thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow.md

 This document specifies an instantiation of Privacy Pass Architecture {{!RFC9576=I-D.ietf-privacypass-architecture}}
 that allows for a reverse flow from the Origin to the Client/Attester/Issuer.
-It describes a way for redeeming Origins to perform new issuances in the same request.
+It describes a method for an Origin to perform new issuances on requests for which a token is redeemed.

 --- middle